eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 1. Open your workspace.
 2. In the left sidebar, click the bug icon to open the debugging panel (`Ctrl + Shift + D`).
 3. Select `create a launch.json file`.
-   File `launch.json` opens with pre-filled configuration and your workspace is now configured for macro tracing.
+   The file `launch.json` opens with a pre-filled configuration.
+   Your workspace is now configured for macro tracing.

 ### Using the Macro Tracer

-To run the macro tracer, open the file you want to trace.
+To run the macro tracer, open the file that you want to trace.
 Then press **`F5`** to open the debugging panel and start the debugging session.

 When the tracer stops at a macro or COPY instruction, you can select **step into** to open the macro or COPY file, or **step over** to skip to the next line.